nebobyeoli/xlsx-to-quizlet/README.md

 ### Added support on new xlsx format [still no-style]

 - Which terms are stored on column C than A
-- Though output file still lacks style
+- Although, output file still lacks style

-+ Need to edit function rmWrapchar to repeat until complete !wrapchar
+### Added auto nbsp replacement

-+ Add this maybe: Search for term in def where word matches until nth character of word
+- Replaces every occuring non-breaking line space to a normal space

 <details>
   <summary>proper propriety proprietarietà</summary>